Is Diet Coke Low FODMAP? A Guide for IBS Sufferers

 Is Coke Zero Low FODMAP?

-Yes, Coke zero is low FODMAP.
+Yes, Coke Zero is low FODMAP.
 Like Coca-Cola Zero Sugar, soda zero contains aspartame and acesulfame potassium as sweeteners, making it suitable for people following a low FODMAP diet.
-The primary difference between Diet Coke and Coke Zero is the flavour profile, as Coke Zero is designed to taste like classic Coca-Cola.
+The primary difference between Diet Coke and Coke Zero is the flavor profile, as Coke Zero is designed to taste like classic Coca-Cola.

 Is Mexican Coke Low FODMAP?